Updated 24 April 2020

 A. If your airline cancels your flight, they will contact you to let you know.
 For detailed information about flight schedules or flight cancellations, please contact your airline.

 A. The majority of countries worldwide now have confirmed cases of the coronavirus, so we understand that our passengers may be nervous when travelling.
 Any passenger arriving from an affected country should follow the advice of the Foreign and Commonwealth Office.

 If you've travelled to the UK and are experiencing symptoms of a cough, high temperature or shortness of breath, please notify a member of staff immediately so they can assist you.

 A. If you booked direct with Leeds Bradford Airport, you can amend or cancel your booking online, using Manage My Booking.
-If you booked with another provider, please contact them to amend or cancel your parking booking.
+If you booked with another provider, please contact them to amend or cancel your booking.

 A. No, due to Government guidance to close food and drink venues for consumption on-site, all food outlets are closed until further notice.

 A. No, unfortunately due to Government guidance to close hospitality venues, our airport lounges are closed until further notice.